The History of Masquerade Balls

 Masquerade: What is it?

-If you have ever been invited to a masquerade ball; the first thing you will notice is the key objective to such a festive occasion… that of hiding one's identity behind an elaborate costume and a masquerade facial mask.
+If you have ever been invited to a masquerade ball; the first thing you will notice is the key objective to such a festive occasion is to hide one's identity behind an elaborate costume and a mask.

-Long ago, in the 15th century, a masquerade function was known as a carnival, and this kind of event or celebration took place at weddings and social affairs within medieval societies.
-The costume extravaganza consisted of parades and pageants for the elite of the medieval era, including the participation of members of the medieval court, who also dressed up in disguise as they partied.
+In the 15th century, a masquerade was known as a carnival, and this kind of event or celebration took place at weddings and social affairs within medieval societies.
+The costumed extravaganza consisted of parades and pageants for the social elite, including those of the medieval court.

 Masquerades include lots of music and dancing.
-They are used for entertainment purposes as well as in celebrating rituals, such as the rites of passage and speaking to the dead as in the African tradition and cultural heritage.
-These big lavish parties always took place in the evening and the environment was that of gaiety, and the other things that made it so gay were the eating, drinking and gambling.
+They are used for entertainment purposes, as well as for celebrating rituals, rites of passage, and speaking to the dead, as in the African tradition and cultural heritage.
+These big, lavish parties always took place in the evening and the environment was that of gaiety.
+Some events also featured gambling, party games, and other attractions for guests to enjoy.